Congenital heart defects in children

 For serious congenital heart defects, it's necessary for your child to receive treatment soon after birth to avoid serious problems.
 Fortunately, most serious heart defects are found soon after birth, and sometimes are detected even before your baby is born.

 Some of the potential complications that can occur with a congenital heart defect include:

 If your child has a life-threatening heart defect, it will likely be detected soon after birth, or possibly before birth as a part of routine exams during pregnancy.

 If you suspect your child has a heart defect later in infancy or childhood, talk to your child's doctor.
 Be prepared to describe your child's symptoms and provide a family medical history, since some heart defects tend to be hereditary.
-Your child's doctor may also want to know if the mother of the child had any medical conditions or used any medications while pregnant that may have been a risk factor for developing a congenital heart defect.
+Your child's doctor may also want to know if the mother of the child had any medical conditions or used any medications or alcohol while pregnant that may have been a risk factor for developing a congenital heart defect.

 What you can do